 During a registrant’s supply chain review, if it is determined that Conflict Minerals are necessary to the functionality or production of a product manufactured, or contracted to be manufactured, by the registrant, the registrant is required to perform, in good faith, a reasonable country of origin inquiry (“RCOI”) regarding those Conflict Minerals.
 The purpose of the inquiry is to determine whether any of the Conflict Minerals originated in the DRC Countries or from recycled or scrap sources.
 Based on current Securities and Exchange Commission (“SEC”) guidance and court rulings, Masimo has decided not to voluntarily describe our products as “DRC conflict free”, and, therefore, an independent private sector audit of this Report is not required and has not been conducted.

-Masimo is a global medical technology company that develops, manufactures and markets a variety of noninvasive monitoring technologies and hospital automation solutions.
+Masimo Corporation is a global medical technology company that develops, manufactures and markets a variety of patient monitoring technologies, as well as automation and connectivity solutions.
 We provide our products to hospitals, emergency medical service providers, home care providers, physician offices, veterinarians, long-term care facilities and consumers through our direct sales force, distributors and original equipment manufacturer (OEM) partners.
 Our mission is to improve patient outcomes and reduce the cost of care.
 We were incorporated in California in May 1989 and reincorporated in Delaware in May 1996.

 Masimo has implemented a due diligence process regarding the source and chain of custody of our Conflict Minerals.
 We have designed our due diligence framework to conform in all material respects with the framework provided by The Organization for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, an internationally-recognized due diligence framework.
 Our due diligence process includes: